SigmaHQ/sigmahq.github.io/docs/meta/correlations.md

 ### `ordered_temporal`

 The ordered temporal correlation is similar to the former, but adds the order of the events as another condition.
-Generally, the usage of this correlation type should be considered very carefully because of various reasons:
+This correlation type should be used cautiously due to several factors:

 - Often, the appearance of certain events in a specific time frame is already sufficient for the detection.
 E.g. the famous example of multiple failed logons followed by a successful one delivers mostly the same results if the failed and successful logon just appear within the same time frame.
 - Compared to the temporal correlation the queries required to check the order are usually more complex and less efficient.